-- The culture of the sugar-cane at present is all hand labour.
+- The culture of the sugar-cane presently is all hand labour.

 - The drill plough might bring great advantage to it.

-- The profit and success of the cultivation carried on by means of cattle depend very much on the good management of those cattle.
+- The profit and success of the cultivation done by cattle depend very much on the good management of those cattle.

-- So the profit and success of cultivation carried on by slaves must depend equally on the good management of those slaves.
+- So the profit and success of cultivation done by slaves must depend equally on the good management of those slaves.

-- In the good management of their slaves, I think the French planters are superior to the English.
+- I think the French planters are superior to the English in the good management of their slaves.

-- The law which gives some weak protection to the slave against the violence of his master is likely to be better executed in a colony with an arbitrary government than in one where it is free.
+- The law which gives some weak protection to the slave against his master’s violence is likely to be better executed in a colony with an arbitrary government than in one where it is free.

-- In every country where the unfortunate law of slavery is established, the magistrate who protects the slave, intermeddles in the management of the private property of the master.
+- In a slave country, the magistrate, who protects the slave, intermeddles in the management of the master’s private property.

-- In a free country, the magistrate dares not to do this except with the greatest caution and circumspection
+- In a free country, the magistrate dares not to do this because the master may be:

-- The respect the magistrate is obliged to pay to the master makes it more difficult for him to protect the slave.
+- It makes it more difficult for him to protect the slave.

-- But in a country where the government is more arbitrary, it is usual for the magistrate to intermeddle even in the management of the private property of individuals.
+- But in a country where the government is more arbitrary, the magistrate usually intermeddles even in the management of private property.

 - Common humanity naturally disposes him to do so.

-- The protection of the magistrate renders the slave less contemptible in the eyes of his master.
+- The protection of the magistrate renders the slave less contemptible to his master.

 - The master is induced to treat the slave with more gentleness.